Call for Abstracts

-- Abstracts can only be submitted electronically on the FAAM 2018 website.
+Abstracts can only be submitted electronically on the DHM 2018 website.

-- Acknowledgement of receipt of your submission will be sent to your stated email address.
+Acknowledgement of receipt of your submission and a personal user ID and password will be sent to your stated email address.
 If necessary, you may access the abstract and make changes until the submission deadline.
-If you do not receive the confirmation email within 24 hours, please contact us at: email@example.com.
+If you do not receive the confirmation email within 24 hours, please contact us at: firstname.lastname@example.org

-- Maximum 2,500 characters (approx. 340 words), including spaces but excluding title and contact information of the authors.
+Maximum 400 words excluding title and contact information of the authors.

-- You are allowed to be the presenting author of more than one abstract, three (3) is the maximum number of abstracts that can be presented by the same author.
+You are allowed to be the presenting author of more than one abstract.

-- Abstract presenters must be registered for FAAM 2018 and pay the registration fee for attendance at the scientific session.
+Abstract presenters must be registered for DHM 2018 and pay the registration fee for attendance at the scientific session.

 Notification of Acceptance

-Notification of acceptance or rejection of the abstract will be sent to the corresponding author of the abstract by 10 July 2018 and by 25 September 2018 for the late breaking abstract submissions.
+Notification of acceptance or rejection of the abstract will be sent to the corresponding author of the abstract by middle of February 2018.

-Accepted abstracts will be considered for oral, poster discussion or poster presentations.
+Accepted abstracts will be considered for oral or poster presentation.

-The corresponding author receives all information concerning the abstract and is responsible for informing all other co-authors of the status of the abstract.
+The corresponding author receives all information concerning the abstract.
+The corresponding author is responsible for informing all other co-authors of the status of the abstract.